 What the heck is the event loop anyway? - Philip Roberts

-If you're trying to wrap you're head around functional programming, map reduce yourself a sandwich.
+If you're trying to wrap your head around functional programming, map reduce yourself a sandwich.
 Lots of well communicated examples for the core concepts of functional programming as they can apply to JS.

 What Have Namespaces Done for You Lately? - Liz Rice